karakasa/PancakeNext/README.md

 A open-source port of [Pancake](https://www.food4rhino.com/en/app/pancake) on GH2.

+Please be advised that Pancake itself has abstraction layers to handle localization, etc. So the code would look different from a vanilla GH2 component.

 # Handbook of Porting

 [Wiki](https://github.com/karakasa/PancakeNext/wiki).
 The wiki includes a quick starter guide and covers several other topics like how GH'2 new data model works.